gubellom/gubellom.github.io/R files/Descriptive_stats.md

   <div style="flex: 2; margin-left: 20px;">
     <p> -->

-# How to create a STATA-style summary statistics table and export it in Excel or LaTeX?
+# How to Create a STATA-Style Summary Statistics Table and Export It to Excel or LaTeX

-This page presents a quick code to replicate a STATA-style summary statistics table in R. STATA's ```summarize``` command with the detail option provides key descriptive statistics such as mean, standard deviation, min, max, and total number of observations.
-Using R, we can achieve a similar output in R. Below is a minimal working example that summarises key variables in a dataset in a table that closely resembles STATA's output.
-Let's import the necessary packages.
+This page presents a quick way to replicate a STATA-style summary statistics table in R. STATA's ```summarize``` command with the ```detail``` option provides key descriptive statistics such as the mean, standard deviation, minimum, maximum, and number of observations.
+Using R, we can achieve a similar output.
+Below is a minimal working example that summarizes key variables in a dataset in a format that closely resembles STATA's output.
+Let's start by importing the necessary packages.

 ```r
 pacman::p_load(
   haven,     # Import Stata Dataset